fbidu/arboverse-back/README.md

 ## Prod Setup
 Run `python manage.py collectstatic` and ensure that the resulting folder will be web-accessible.

+Make sure to change username and password in .env and in docker-compose.yml to match your production database.

 ## Creating a Virus Layer